Tesla’s online-only sales approach comes with big risks

 Bornstein, 45, said spending more than $50,000 completely online felt strange, but he read numerous reviews and sat in a Model 3 at a Tesla store near his home before buying.

 “It was a bit of a weird feeling, definitely a leap of faith,” he said.
-But he’s happy with the car and would buy the same way again.
+But he’s happy with the car and would make the same purchase online, even if he wasn’t near a store.

 The leap of faith may not transfer to people who want one of Tesla’s more expensive models, the Models S and X, which can run well above $100,000.
 Bornstein said he’d be less likely to make that large of a purchase online.